mathewgomas-alfred/mathewgomas.io/tutorials/inking.rst

 You can also make small bezier curves with the :ref:`assistant_tool`, amongst the other tools there.

-Then, in the freehand brush tool options, you can tick **Assistants** and start a line that snaps to this assistant.
+Then, in the freehand brush tool options, you can tick :guilabel:`Snap to Assistants` and start a line that snaps to this assistant.

 Presets
 -------